 Doing it DIY Style

 Recently, several websites have popped up that cater to matching publishers with authors.
 The most popular ones with indie authors are Pubmatch and Frankfurt Rights.
 Frankfurt Rights (Formally known as IPR License) has a yearly fee of $79, while Pubmatch, has both free and paid services.

 Both sites are relatively new, Frankfurt Rights was launched in 2012, while Pubmatch was created in 2009 and is co-owned by Publisher’s Weekly.
 So neither site has been around for a long period of time.

 However, I have yet to find any decent reviews or testimonials from either site.
 There are no Hugh Howey’s or Colleen Hoovers that have emerged from these places.
 But that doesn’t mean you shouldn’t try, I just wouldn’t shell out money for the paid services.
 Go free and check out the site for yourself then, decide what’s best for your book.

 So there you have it, a complicate subject explained as simply as possible.
-If you have any experience with Pubmatch or IPR License please tell us about it in the comments section.
-Lord knows, I’d like to know if anyone is having any success.
+If you found this post helpful please like and share.